unicode-org/icu4x/CONTRIBUTING.md

 An important piece of the reviewer's role is to correctly employ the three types of review comments (required, suggestion, or optional).

-Lastly, the reviewers role is to evaluate the stakeholders group and ensure that the review coverage is complete - if they review only portion of the PR, or if they see the need for additional stakeholders to be involved, they should add additional reviewers, or CC them into the issue, depending on what kind of involvement they expect (inform vs verify).
+Lastly, the reviewer's role is to evaluate the stakeholders group and ensure that the review coverage is complete - if they review only portion of the PR, or if they see the need for additional stakeholders to be involved, they should add additional reviewers, or CC them into the issue, depending on what kind of involvement they expect (inform vs verify).

 #### Mentorship scenario